126.96.36.199 Systems of Voting

 The operation of a representative democracy, in its ability to reflect the will of the people, is affected by the voting system.
 There are two main options: ‘first-past-the-post’ and proportional representation.

-- It is difficult for new political parties to emerge.
-For example, the BBC report on the 2015 UK general election result showed that UKIP received 12.6% of the popular vote but gained only one seat in Parliament.
+● It is difficult for new political parties to emerge.
+For example, the BBC report on the 2015 UK general election Results showed that UKIP received 12.6% of the popular vote but gained only one seat in Parliament.

 Proportional representation (voting for a party, each of which has a regional list of candidates) can lead to the emergence of numerous parties and a need to form coalitions.
 The overall representation is superficially balanced in terms of votes cast, but not in terms of the distribution of power – so voters don’t get what they voted for:

-- On the other hand, new parties are able to emerge in a system of proportional representation – as in the case of Germany’s Green Parliamentary Group which held 63 seats in the 2016 German Bundestag, amounting to 10% of the total; it has participated in government.
+● On the other hand, new parties are able to emerge in a system of proportional representation – as described in the DW.com report: Germany’s Green party riding wave of popularity.
+That party was launched in 1983 and has already participated in government.